Showing posts with label Platformers - Console-like. Show all posts

 Hang on, this looks familiar?

-Taking place on the Donkey Kong construction site, we run along girders collecting love hearts given away by a damsel in distress.
+Taking place on the Donkey Kong construction site, we run along girders collecting love hearts by a damsel in distress.
 She floats by in her hot air balloon and, when enough are collected, we begin a steroid-jumping rescue to the top of the screen and save a trapped hero.
-Once he's free, we can move on to the next level.
+Once free, we can move on to the next level.

 The game ends once each and every gaming hero has been rescued.
 Easier said than done...

-Watch out for angry monkeys throwing their killer bananas or you're DEAD!!
+Watch out for angry monkeys throwing their killer bananas, or you're DEAD!!

 One smooth looker!